marcomudenge/NLP-2-A-Donald-Trump-Text-Generator/README.md

 In this second notebook on NLP, we use +30K Donald Trump speeches to create a simple text generator.

-By 'simple', we mean that we use N-grams rather then today's most advanced tehniques such as RNN transformers.
+By 'simple', we mean that we use N-grams rather then today's most advanced tehniques such as NN transformers.
 Nonetheless, it's a good intro to NLP.

 ### What is a N-gram?